chinmaydwivedi/Parking-detection/README.md

 By taking each (filtered and blurred) rectangle, determining the area, and doing an average on the pixels, I was able to tell when there wasn't a car in the spot if the average was high (more dark pixels).
 I changed the color of the bounding box accordingly and viola, a parking detection program!

 The code for drawing the rectangles and motion detection is pretty generic.
-It's seperated out into classes and should be reusable outside of the context of a parking lot.
+It's separated out into classes and should be reusable outside of the context of a parking lot.
 I have tested this with two different parking lot videos and it worked pretty well.
-I plan to make other improvements and try to seperate OpenCV references to make code easier to test.
+I plan to make other improvements and try to separate OpenCV references to make code easier to test.
 I'm open to ideas and feedback.

-Check out [the code](https://github.com/olgarose/ParkingLot) for more!

 ## Future work
 - Hook up a webcam to a Raspberry Pi and have live parking monitoring at home!
 - [Transform parking lot video to have overview perspective](http://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_geometric_transformations/py_geometric_transformations.html) (for clearer rectangles)
 - Experiment with [HOG descriptors](https://gurus.pyimagesearch.com/lesson-sample-histogram-of-oriented-gradients-and-car-logo-recognition/) to detect people or other objects of interest

-# Parking-detection
+- Add a web interface for remote monitoring
+- Implement a more robust detection algorithm for different lighting conditions
+- Create a database to track historical parking data

+## Contributing
+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License
+This project is open source and available under the [MIT License](LICENSE).